 Doctors at the Washington University Colon Screening Program are highly skilled at performing colonoscopy.
 Colonoscopies are currently being performed at Barnes-Jewish Hospital, BJH West County and South County.
 Please call 314-362-5952 to schedule your colonoscopy.
 Learn More.

+You should consider lung cancer screening beginning at age 50.
 Lung cancer often doesn’t cause symptoms, which makes regular screenings vitally important.
 It also increases the likelihood of catching lung cancer in its earlier and more treatable stages.
 Lung cancer is the leading cause of cancer death in the United States; deaths that could potentially be prevented by early detection through lung cancer screening.

 Siteman Cancer Center is resuming low-dose CT lung cancer screenings at all locations.
 Call 314-747-3046 to schedule your lung screening.
 Contact your doctor first for a referral.
 Learn more.